lucassanttoss/lucassanttoss/README.md

 <h2 align="center"> Hi there! 👋😁 </h2>

-My name is Lucas Santos and i´m from Brazil (🇧🇷).
-I´m currently working with mobile and web development.
+My name is Lucas Santos and I’m from Brazil (🇧🇷).
+I’m currently working with mobile and web development.
 I programing for mobile using React Native and for web i use technologies like React and Vue for Front-End and PHP with laravel and Node for Back-End.

-I realy like programing and my love language is Javascript❤️ and i´m currently always learning about other languages and other technologies.
+I really like programing and my love language is Javascript❤️ and i’m currently always learning about other languages and other technologies.

 Would you like to find me?